sequence-toolbox/SeQUeNCe/docs/source/tutorial/chapter3/entangle.md

 First, we will use `create_protocol` to create the instance of the protocol on the node.
 Before we start the protocol, we need to pair the protocols on the two nodes.
-The function `pair_protocol` defined here uses two `EntangleGenNode` as the input and will pair all necessary protocols.
+The function `pair_protocol` defined here uses two `EntanglementGenNode` instances and will pair the two node protocols.
-The protocols in `EntangleGenNode.protocols` are paired with the `set_others` method.
+The protocols are paired with the `set_others` method.

 Now, the protocols are ready to start generating entanglement and we can start our experiment.